Bullet Journal Valentine’s Day Doodles

 Love Message Doodle

-Of course, what you get a lot of for Valentine’s Day are messages of love, so I had to include doodles of a cellphone getting that little heart message.
+Of course, one thing you see a lot of on Valentine’s Day is sweet messages of love, so I absolutely had to include a doodle of a cellphone receiving that iconic little heart message.

 Love Coffee Doodle